Almonds and Olivez

 Obesity and Blueberries

 A cited major risk factor for cardiovascular disease is being overweight or obese (Gregg et al. 2005).
-In fact, research has shown that even minor weight gain can increase one’s risk of particular diseases including hypertension (Huang et al, 1998) and cardiovascular disease (Czernichow et al, 2002).
+Research has shown that even minor weight gain can increase one’s risk of particular diseases including hypertension (Huang et al, 1998) and cardiovascular disease (Czernichow et al, 2002).
 In a comparison study of the intake of Sixteen (16) common fruits over a Four (4) year period with both men and women, it was found that blueberry intake was associated with the least weight gain (Bertoia et al, 2015).

 This was due largely to its potent flavonoid – anthocyanins (0.1 kg per 10 mg anthocyanins) which were found to have the strongest association with less weight gain among six (6) other fruits in the study.